raehik/aqa-computing/projects/2014-09-15-testStore/submission.md

 Before tree: https://github.com/raehik/testStore/tree/4ac0646
 After tree: https://github.com/raehik/testStore/tree/1409533

+(The commit link shows a diff, might be easier to view rather than comparing files manually.)

 Main things were adding Javadoc & removing some useless overloaded functions.
 Very happy with this project, me and Charlie kept it clear & object-oriented, espec. focusing on encapsulation and separating